IsoPhoenix/huds-green/README.md

 # huds-green

+## Video Tour
+Video tour can be viewed here: https://youtu.be/U-3ootcoXm0

 ## Accessing and using the app

 Welcome to HUDS Green!
 HUDS Green lists carbon-friendly options for the day and suggests personalized carbon-friendly meals given your dietary needs.